-You will be responsible for performing and interpreting electrophysiological studies with the responsible consultant.
-Regular teaching sessions will be given by staff consultants.
+During the Clinical Cardiac Electrophysiology Fellowship, you are responsible for performing and interpreting electrophysiological studies with the responsible consultant.
+Regular teaching sessions are given by staff consultants.

-- Two to three days per week, you will train in procedures in the Electrophysiology Laboratory.
-You are expected to perform an examination on each patient coming to the laboratory, interpret the results of the procedure, and enter these results into an electronic database.
+- Two to three days each week, you train in procedures in the Electrophysiology Laboratory.
+You are expected to perform an examination on each patient coming to the laboratory, interpret the results of the procedure and enter these results into an electronic database.

-- Two to three days per week, you are expected to pursue clinical research in the area of electrophysiology.
+- Two to three days each week, you are expected to pursue clinical research in the area of electrophysiology.

 Clinical conferences, seminars, small discussion groups, journal clubs and one-on-one instruction are integral parts of this fellowship.